9 Uses For Old Garden Hoses

 Make A Garden Hose Last

 Working in the garden is a fulfilling way to spend your time during the warmer months.
-In addition to soil and sunlight, yours plants and vegetables will require an ample supply of water to keep growing.
+In addition to soil and sunlight, your plants and vegetables will require an ample supply of water to keep growing.